chiralsoftware/VirtBuilderNotes/README.md

 Ubuntu comes with many options for creating and managing VMs.
 Sometimes there are too many options.
 The goal of this guide is to show how to create VMs quickly and doing everything from the command line, without having to use a windowing system.
+Even better, this guide will create a script which creates and defines a VM in a single step which is accessible by SSH immediately, with no console or GUI tools needed.

 This entire guide removes the need to click around in `virt-manager` or similar tools.